Start a conversation Client Portal

 A Organisation structure, scope and supply chains

-OASIS provides information management services across a range of jurisdictions in Europe including but not limited to the Republic of Ireland, the UK, Belgium, the Netherlands and Poland.
+OASIS provides information management services across a range of jurisdictions in Europe including but not limited to the Republic of Ireland, UK, Belgium, the Netherlands and Poland.

 The scope of this statement applies to all operations and functions of Offsite Archive Storage and Integrated Services Limited and its subsidiaries (hereafter referred to as “OASIS”).